MLHale/GenCyber-web-content/day1/virtualization-primer.md

 > ![vminstall](../img/virtualization/16-installubuntu.png)

 On the `Who are you?` prompt, enter account details.
 Since this is a sacrificial Dev Machine.
 Setup a generic account name.
-Remember these details to login to the machine later.
+Remember these credentials to login to the machine later.
+Click `Continue`.
 > ![vminstall](../img/virtualization/17-setupaccount.png)

 After a few more prompts, the installation should be completed.
 > ![vminstall](../img/virtualization/18-installubuntu.png)

-Restart the machine
+Click `Restart Now` to restart the VM.

 > ![vminstall](../img/virtualization/19-restartubuntu.png)

 Hit `ENTER` to complete restarting and finish installation.